-The Fund is administered by the United Nations Joint Staff Pension Board, the Chief Executive of Pension Administration, a Staff Pension Committee for each member organization and a secretariat to each such committee.
+The Fund is administered by the United Nations Joint Staff Pension Board, the Staff Pension Committee of each member organization and the Secretary of the Pension Board and the Secretaries of each Staff Pension Committee.
 Governance of the Fund has been high on the agenda of the Pension Board and the General Assembly of the United Nations for the past two years.

 The independent post of Secretary of the Pension Board was created by General Assembly resolution 73/274 as of January 2020.
-A report on governance from an independent entity was submitted together with the 2020 Pension Board report to the UN General Assembly.
+A report on governance from an independent entity will be submitted together with the 2020 Pension Board report to the General Assembly.